 - Demonstrate a thorough understanding of the principles, current developments and research methods applicable to the specialty.

-- Advanced understanding of the changing knowledge base of the discipline;
+- Articulate understanding of the changing knowledge base of the discipline

 - Ability to seamlessly evaluate and synthesize research and professional literature;